The philosophy of WilkinGuttenplan is simple:

 WilkinGuttenplan has indeed grown “the old-fashioned” way – by remaining very stable with very limited turnover and steadily growing the business every year from within the organization.
 The firm has not made any major acquisitions but Guttenplan notes that the ones that we have done have been key to the growth and diversification of the firm’s client base and expertise over the years.

-The firm today has 15 partners, which includes nine shareholders.
+The firm today has twenty-two partners, which includes thirteen shareholders.
 It is highly diversified, offering services in estates and trusts, business valuation, taxation, real estate, health care, litigation support, and a full range of commercial services.
 It also has a special niche in the sports and entertainment area.
 “We provide services for close to 100 major league baseball players,” Guttenplan says.
 “Being on the road as much as they are is a challenge.
 We pay bills for them and offer tax and business advisory services.”

 The key to the future for the firm lies in its strong firm continuity program, according to Guttenplan.
 “It’s part of our culture.
 We work to identify future leaders and encourage them to develop themselves and expand their capabilities,” he says.
 “There is a cost involved – all our time to train and teach them and theirs to learn and develop varied technical and entrepreneurial skills – but it gives them the foundation they need to be future leaders and partners.
 It’s part of a plan to continuously re-generate the practice.”